georgepaul171/Research-Project/bpd/1June/results/analysis.md

 This figure provides a comprehensive, multi-panel diagnostic overview of the model and data:

 - **Feature Importance (Top-Left Panel):**
-  - Displays the normalized importance of each feature as determined by the ARD mechanism.
+  - Displays the normalised importance of each feature as determined by the ARD mechanism.
-  - The dominance of `floor_area_log` and `floor_area_squared` visually corroborates the quantitative results in Section 3.2.
+  - The dominance of `floor_area_log` and `floor_area_squared` corroborates the quantitative results in Section 3.2.
-  - Error bars (if present) reflect the stability of importance estimates across cross-validation folds, indicating robust feature selection.

 - **Feature Correlation Heatmap (Top-Right Panel):**
   - Shows pairwise Pearson correlations between features.